Old Swan Hotel: History

 It was listed in 1975 as a Grade II listed building.

-In the early 1980s, the hotel was a focal point of the Harrogate International Festival Of Sound—an annual festival of premium hi-fi equipment.
+In the early 1980s, the hotel was a focal point of the Harrogate International Festival Of Sound, an annual festival of premium hi-fi equipment.

-A refurbishment of the Old Swan and its 136 rooms was finalised in 2006.
+A refurbishment of The Old Swan Hotel and its 136 rooms was finalised in 2006.

 Agatha Christie's disappearance

 In December 1926 the author Agatha Christie suddenly disappeared from her home.
 She was missing for a total of eleven days, during which the police conducted a major manhunt, and there was speculation that she had committed suicide.
 The disappearance even drew other crime writers Sir Arthur Conan Doyle and Dorothy L. Sayers into the search, Doyle's interest in the occult prompting him to take one of Christie's gloves to a medium.
 After about ten days (having checked into the Swan Hydropathic Hotel under the assumed name Mrs. Teresa Neele) she was recognised by one of the banjo players at the hotel.

 A 1979 film about the event entitled Agatha was filmed at the hotel.